SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 cd cloud-btp-cli-api-codejam
 ```

+> Just a note on context here - you're cloning the repository here to get to the `Dockerfile` in order to build your working environment.
+Later on, in [Exercise 05](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/), you'll be directed to clone this repository into your working environment as part of the tasks for that part of the CodeJam.
+Don't confuse this "outer" clone with the second clone action that you will eventually do "within" the working environment!

 ## Examine the Dockerfile

 If you look in the [Dockerfile](Dockerfile) you'll see that there are instructions for installing various command line tools including: